Code-Institute-Submissions/amcali-project-2/README.md

 - __UV Index Readings Around the Wold__

-    Twenty-seven cities had been presented with their map locations showing their latitude readings, and a composite chart illustrating each city's monthly UV index readings.
-This is to give the website user an opportunity to interact with the map and chart to compare different cities' latitudes versus their UV index readings.
+    27 cities had been presented with their map locations showing their latitude readings, and a composite chart illustrating each city's monthly UVI readings.
+This is to give the website user an opportunity to interact with the map and chart to compare different cities' latitudes versus their UVI readings.

 - __Summary__